-The Commission concludes that because the Project will use commercially reasonable criteria to attract users and encourage user participation and thereby grow as a business, limiting the possible candidates to whom users can contribute through the App will not cause the

-- services provided or the fee charged to users to constitute a contribution to recipient committees. - 3.
-Would contributions made through the Project's services be "direct contributions 4 to the candidate or candidate's committee made via a commercial contribution processing 5 service," rather than contributions earmarked through a conduit or intermediary?

-Yes, a contribution made through the App would be a direct contribution from the user to the recipient committee, and not a contribution earmarked through a conduit or intermediary.

-For purposes of the contribution limitations, "all contributions made by a person, . . . including contributions which are in any way earmarked or otherwise directed through an intermediary or conduit to such candidate," are treated as contributions from the person to the candidate.
+- 1 consider offers or proposals from candidates who wish to be featured on the App, but rather will - 2 select candidates it believes will increase user participation and use of the App, based on its own - 3 research and analysis and user feedback.
+The Project has determined that featuring Democratic - 4 candidates in swing districts on the App is the most marketable way for it to provide a service to - 5 users, by helping them identify which candidates will benefit most from their contributions. - 6 AOR007.
+Limiting the pool of recipient committees as proposed thus does not raise concerns - 7 that the Project is selecting the committees to influence the outcome of an election. - 8 The Commission concludes that because the Project will use commercially reasonable - 9 criteria to attract users and encourage user participation and thereby grow as a business, limiting - the possible candidates to whom users can contribute through the App will not cause the - services provided or the fee charged to users to constitute a contribution to recipient - 12 committees. - 3.
+Would contributions made through the Project's services be "direct contributions - 14 to the candidate or candidate's committee made via a commercial contribution processing - 15 service," rather than contributions earmarked through a conduit or intermediary? - Yes, a contribution made through the App would be a direct contribution from the user to - the recipient committee, and not a contribution earmarked through a conduit or intermediary. - For purposes of the contribution limitations, "all contributions made by a person, . . . - including contributions which are in any way earmarked or otherwise directed through an - intermediary or conduit to such candidate," are treated as contributions from the person to the - candidate.
 52 U.S.C. § 30116(a)(8).
-"Earmarked" means "a designation, instruction, or encumbrance, whether direct or indirect, express or implied, oral or written, which results in all or any part of a contribution . . . being made to . . . a clearly identified candidate."
-11 C.F.R. § 110.6(b)(1).
-A "conduit or intermediary" is "any person who receives and forwards an earmarked contribution to a candidate."
+"Earmarked" means "a designation, instruction, or - encumbrance, whether direct or indirect, express or implied, oral or written, which results in all

+- or any part of a contribution . . . being made to . . . a clearly identified candidate."
+11 C.F.R. - § 110.6(b)(1).
+A "conduit or intermediary" is "any person who receives and forwards an - a earmarked contribution to a candidate."
 11 C.F.R. § 110.6(b)(2).
-A forwarded earmarked contribution does not count against the conduit's contribution limits unless the conduit "exercises any direction or control over the choice of the recipient candidate."
-11 C.F.R. § 110.6(d)(1).
-If the conduit does exercise such direction or control, then the entire earmarked contribution is treated as a contribution from both the original contributor and the conduit to the recipient.
-11 C.F.R. § 110.6(d)(2).

-Persons prohibited from making contributions and expenditures are prohibited from being conduits or intermediaries.
+A forwarded earmarked - 4 contribution does not count against the conduit's contribution limits unless the conduit - 5 "exercises any direction or control over the choice of the recipient candidate."
+11 C.F.R. - § 110.6(d)(1).
+If the conduit does exercise such direction or control, then the entire earmarked - 7 contribution is treated as a contribution from both the original contributor and the conduit to the - 8 recipient.
+11 C.F.R. § 110.6(d)(2). - 9 Persons prohibited from making contributions and expenditures are prohibited from being 10 conduits or intermediaries.
 11 C.F.R. § 110.6(b)(2)(ii).
-Because corporations may not make serve as conduits.
-The Commission has recognized, however, that certain electronic by a corporation - do not run afoul of the prohibition on corporations acting as a conduit or intermediary for earmarked contributions because they are akin to "widely available delivery services, such as United Parcel Service or an electronic bill-pay service, such as those provided by banks."
-Advisory Opinion 2015-15 (WeSupportThat.com) at 4 (citing Advisory Opinion
+Because corporations may not make 11 contributions to candidate committees, see 52 U.S.C. § 30118(a), they may not permissibly 12 serve as conduits.
+The Commission has recognized, however, that certain electronic 13 transactional services that assist a contributor in making a contribution - even when provided 14 by a corporation - do not run afoul of the prohibition on corporations acting as a conduit or intermediary for earmarked contributions because they are akin to "widely available delivery 15 services, such as United Parcel Service or an electronic bill-pay service, such as those provided 16 17 by banks."
+Advisory Opinion 2015-15 (WeSupportThat.com) at 4 (citing Advisory Opinion 18 2012-22 (skimmerhat); internal quotation marks omitted); see also Advisory Opinion 2015-08 19 (Repledge) at 7; Advisory Opinion 2011-06 (Democracy Engine) at 5-6.